etwk/blog/content/lists/books.md

 - [ ] Prequel: An American Fight Against Fascism (Rachel Maddow) #history
 - [ ] The World of Chief Seattle: How Can One Sell The Air?
 (Warren Jefferson)
 - [ ] Armed Citizens: The Road from Ancient Rome to the Second Amendment (Noah Shusterman)
+- Thomas E. Ricks
+	- [ ] First Principles: What America's Founders Learned from the Greeks and Romans and How That Shaped Our Country #history #must
+	- [ ] Waging a Good War: A Military History of the Civil Rights Movement, 1954-1968 #strategy #must #military

 ### Vietnam
 - [ ] 越南現代小說選 (羅漪文 譯) #fiction #novel #must